furkancosgun/ABAP-CACHE-BOX/README.md

 # License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the <a href="https://github.com/furkancosgun/ABAP_CACHE_BOX/blob/main/LICENSE">LICENSE</a> file for details.

 # Contributing